travis-ci/docs-travis-ci-com/user/enterprise/setting-up-travis-ci-enterprise.md

     ```

 3. *In your browser*, navigate to `https://<hostname>:8800` (your Enterprise
-installation's hostname, port 8800) to complete the setup.
+installation's hostname, port 8800) to complete the setup:

-    From here you can upload your license key, add your GitHub OAuth details, and
-optionally upload an SSL certificate and enter SMTP details.
+    a.
+Add a secure certificate / configure a trusted one [HTTPS Replicated page]
+    b.
+Upload your license - [Validaing license file]
+    c.
+Configure access to the Admin Console (password / openldap)
+    d.
+Connect your GitHub Enterprise or GitHub.com with Travis CI enterprise -
+    e.
+Optionally, configure Email, Metrics, Caches
+    f.
+Get the *RabitMQ password* for the Worker setup

 ## 2. Setting up the Travis CI Enterprise Worker virtual machine